maemreyo/glean-vault/glean/99_Tools/backups/20251219_165324_7f46bc_UK launches taskforce to 'break down barriers' for women in tech.md

 It said the government should look to help close the gender gap in order to meet its [ambitious AI goals](https://www.bbc.co.uk/news/articles/crr05jykzkxo).

-"We cannot [[20_Vocabulary/invent|create]] high-trust, high-integrity AI systems if the profession behind them is missing out on the talents and perspective of half the population," said chief executive Sharron Gunn.
+"We cannot create high-trust, high-integrity AI systems if the profession behind them is missing out on the talents and perspective of half the population," said chief executive Sharron Gunn.

 Ms Kendall [[20_Vocabulary/will|will]] lead the taskforce alongside Anne-Marie Imafidon, founder of Stemettes, who has been appointed as the Women in Tech Envoy.

 Dr Imafidon, who passed A-level computing aged 11 and received a Master's Degree in Maths and Computer Science from the University of Oxford aged 20, has sought to [[20_Vocabulary/encourage|encourage]] more young women into careers in Stem - science, technology, engineering and maths.

-She told the BBC her role [[20_Vocabulary/will|would]] build on more than a decade of work to establish greater equality for - and representation of - women.
+She told the BBC her role would build on more than a decade of work to establish greater equality for - and representation of - women.

 But now, amid what she called "a fourth industrial revolution", was a key moment to "be part of shifting who is making those decisions for what comes next".